 The success in California was not won overnight; it took 25 years of groundwork and perseverance to make it to October 5, 2015, when Governor Jerry Brown signed ABX2-15, End of Life Option Act, into law.

-In 1992, Americans for Death with Dignity, formerly Americans Against Human Suffering, placed the California Death with Dignity Act on the state ballot as Proposition 161.
-Modeled on bills introduced by Oregon Senator Frank Roberts the previous year but allowing for euthanasia by lethal injection, the Proposition fell short of passage by 46 to 54 percent.
+Americans for Death with Dignity, formerly Americans Against Human Suffering, place the California Death with Dignity Act on the state ballot as Proposition 161.
+Modeled on bills introduced by Oregon Senator Frank Roberts the previous year but allowing for euthanasia by lethal injection, the Proposition falls short of passage by 46 to 54 percent.

-We renewed our efforts in California after the passage of Oregon’s law.
-In 1994 the California Death with Dignity Education Center was founded as a national nonprofit organization working to promote a comprehensive, humane, responsive system of care for terminally ill patients.
+California Death with Dignity Education Center is founded as a national nonprofit organization working to promote a comprehensive, humane, responsive system of care for terminally ill patients.
 In the same year the California Bar once again approved aid-in-dying by an 85-percent majority and no active opposition.

-Encouraged by the reaffirmation of the Oregon law in 1997, California Assemblymember Dion Aroner in 1999 introduced a Death with Dignity Act based on the Oregon model.
-It passed the Judiciary and Appropriations Committees, but it ultimately failed to reach a vote in the full Assembly.
+Encouraged by the reaffirmation of the Oregon law in 1997, California Assemblymember Dion Aroner introduces a death with dignity bill based on the Oregon model.
+It passes the Judiciary and Appropriations Committees, but it ultimately fails to reach a vote in the full Assembly.

-California tried again in 2005, when Assemblymembers Lloyd Levine and Patty Berg introduced AB 651, the California Compassionate Choices Act, modeled after Oregon’s law.
-AB 651 passed from the Senate Judiciary Committee but ultimately failed, as did a couple of later attempts.
+Assemblymembers Lloyd Levine and Patty Berg introduce AB 651, the California Compassionate Choices Act, modeled after Oregon’s law.
+AB 651 passes from the Senate Judiciary Committee but ultimately fails, as do a couple of later attempts.

 End of Life Option Act’s Journey to Passage

-After the bill moved to the Assembly, the Catholic Church pressured a handful of Committee on Health members to balk.
-The bill sponsors pulled SB 128 from the Assembly due to insufficient support and continued working on the bill.
+- Summer – After the bill moves to the Assembly, the Catholic Church pressures a handful of Committee on Health members to balk.
+The bill sponsors pull SB 128 from the Assembly due to insufficient support and continue working on the bill.

-After the summer recess, Assembly Members Susan Talamantes Eggman (D-Stockton), Mark Stone (D-Monterey Bay), and several others introduced an amended version of SB 128, in an extraordinary legislative session dedicated to healthcare.
-The full Assembly approved the bill on September 8 on a 42 to 33 vote; the Senate approved the bill, and 23 to 14 vote on September 11.
+- August 17 – Assembly Members Susan Talamantes Eggman (D-Stockton), Mark Stone (D-Monterey Bay), and several others introduce an amended version of SB 128, in an extraordinary legislative session dedicated to healthcare.

 I do not know what I would do if I were dying in prolonged and excruciating pain.
 I am certain, however, that it would be a comfort to be able to consider the options afforded by the bill.
 And I wouldn’t deny the right to others.